-Did you know that stress is now the biggest source of work related ill health accounting for 44% of all cases?
-A total of 595,000 workers suffered from work related stress last year which resulted in 15.4 million working days lost.
+Did you know that stress is now the largest source of work-related ill health accounting for 44% of all cases?
+A total of 595,000 workers suffered from work-related stress last year, which resulted in 15.4 million working days lost.

 What is stress?

 The HSE defines stress as ‘the adverse reaction people have to excessive pressures or other types of demand placed on them’.

 A small amount of stress can be a positive thing; indeed some people thrive on it, but if stress manifests itself into something more clinical such as a psychiatric disorder such as anxiety or depression, the consequences can be devastating.

 The myriad of options available are beyond the scope of this article, and therefore I am going to suggest only two.
 One for employees and one for employers, which would make a significant difference in promoting wellbeing in the workplace.